- Ed Review

-Alfredo Artiles is associated dean and the Ryan C. Harris Professor of Special Education at Arizona State University’s Mary Lou Fulton Teachers College.
+Dr. Artiles is Associate Dean of Academic Affairs and the Ryan C. Harris Professor of Special Education at Arizona State University’s Mary Lou Fulton Teachers College.
 He is an affiliated faculty in the ASU School of Transborder Studies and the School of Social Transformation.
 His scholarship focuses on understanding and addressing educational inequities related to the intersections of disability with sociocultural differences.
 He directs the Equity Alliance, co-edits the International Multilingual Research Journal (Taylor & Francis) and Teacher College Press’ book series Disability, Culture, & Equity.
-Dr. Artiles was Vice President of the American Educational Research Association (AERA) (2009-2011).
-Dr. Artiles is an AERA Fellow, a Spencer Foundation/National Academy of Education Postdoctoral Fellow, and a Resident Fellow at the Center for Advanced Study in the Behavioral Sciences (Stanford University).
+Dr. Artiles was Vice President of the American Educational Research Association (AERA) (2009-2011), is an AERA Fellow, a Spencer Foundation/National Academy of Education Postdoctoral Fellow (1998-2000), and a 2008-09 Resident Fellow at the Center for Advanced Study in the Behavioral Sciences (Stanford University).
 He received the 2012 Palmer O. Johnson Award from AERA.
-Dr. Artiles has held visiting professorships at Leibniz University (Germany), the University of Göteborgs (Sweden), and Universidad Rafael Landívar (Guatemala).
+Dr. Artiles has held visiting professorships at Leibniz University (Germany), the University of Göteborgs (Sweden), University of Birmingham (UK), and Universidad Rafael Landívar (Guatemala).
 He is a Commissioner in President Obama’s Advisory Commission on Educational Excellence for Hispanics.
 He was named 2009 Distinguished Alumnus by the University of Virginia’s Curry School of Education Foundation.
 His latest book is titled Inclusive education: Examining equity on five continents and was published by Harvard Education Press (2011, with Kozleski & Waitoller).

-Waitoller, F., & Artiles, A. J. (in press).
+Waitoller, F., & Artiles, A. J. (2013).
 A decade of professional development research for inclusive education: A literature review and notes for a sociocultural research program.
-Review of Educational Research.
+Review of Educational Research, 83, 319-356.

 Artiles, A. J. (2011).
 Toward an interdisciplinary understanding of educational equity and difference: The case of the racialization of ability.
 Educational Researcher, 40, 431-445.